 The event today takes on the same form as it did hundreds of years ago.
 The shooters will go house-to-house, the family will be "called out", the speech crier will recite the "Chant" and the shooters will fire their muskets (black powder only-without bullets) until all have fired.
 The muskets used today are originals and reproduction models from the 1800's.
 After the shooting, the guests are treated with refreshments or gifts.
 The refreshments may be a full meal or just a treat such as a cigar or apple.
 Cherryville NC in the only place on earth that the event still takes place.
 The Philadelphia Mummers still continue today with a New Year's Day parade but without the "Chant" or musket blasts.

 The tradition centers around the "Chant".
-The origin of the "Chant" is unknown but the version that is cried today is of Old English grammar.
-There is a possibility that it has been translated from other languages over the years.
+The origin of the "Chant" is unknown but part of the current version can be found in a circa 1777 hymn-prayer by British writer John Newton called "Time by moments steals away".
+The version that is cried today is of older English style grammar.
 Hearing the mysterious "Chant" is a must to get the full intent of its sayings.
 It is part sermon, song, poem, and speech with religious and spiritual under tones in its three minute version.
 A ladies version is also available but is rarely cried.

 Chant of the New Years Shooters